-- (9) National Associations may specify such maximum and minimum dimensions for the cross-bars and goal-posts, within the limits laid down in Law I, as they consider appropriate. - (10) Goal-posts and cross-bars must be made of wood, metal or other approved material as decided from time to time by the International F.A.
+(9) National Associations may specify such maximum and minimum dimensions for the cross-bars and goal-posts, within the limits laid down in Law I, as they consider appropriate.

+(10) Goal-posts and cross-bars must be made of wood, metal or other approved material as decided from time to time by the International F.A.
 Board.
-They may be square, rectangular, round, half-round or elliptical in shape Goal-posts and cross-bars made of other materials and in other shapes are not permitted. - (11) 'Curtain-raisers' to International matches should only be played following agreement on the day of the match, and taking into account the condition of the field of play, between representatives of the two Associations and the Referee (of the International Match). - (12) National Associations, particularly in International Matches, should - restrict the number of photographers around the field of play, - have a line ("photographers' line") marked behind the goal-lines at least two metres from the corner flag going through a point situated at least 3.5 metres behind the intersection of the goal-line with the line marking the goal area to a point
+They may be square, rectangular, round, half-round or elliptical in shape Goal-posts and cross-bars made of other materials and in other shapes are not permitted.

+(11) 'Curtain-raisers' to International matches should only be played following agreement on the day of the match, and taking into account the condition of the field of play, between representatives of the two Associations and the Referee (of the International Match).

+(12) National Associations, particularly in International Matches, should

+- restrict the number of photographers around the field of play, - have a line ("photographers' line") marked behind the goal-lines at least two metres from the corner flag going through a point situated at least 3.5 metres behind the intersection of the goal-line with the line marking the goal area to a point

+Goal nets.
+The use of nets made of hemp, jute or nylon is permitted.
+The nylon strings may, however, not be thinner than those made of hemp or jute.
-- situated at least six metres behind the goal-posts, - prohibit photographers from passing over these lines, - forbid the use of artificial lighting in the form of "flashlights".

-LAW II. - THE BALL

-The ball shall be spherical; the outer casing shall be of leather or other approved materials.
-No material shall be used in its construction which might prove dangerous to the players.

-The circumference of the ball shall not be more than 28 in. and not less than 27 in.
+Laws of the Game Decisions of the International Board situated at least six metres behind the goal-posts, prohibit photographers from passing over these lines, forbid the use of artificial lighting in the form of "flashlights".
+(1) The hell used in any motoh shall be LAW II. - THE BALL The ball shall be spherical; the outer casing shall be of leather or other approved materials.
+No material shall be used in its (1) The ball used in any match shall be considered the property of the Association of Club on whose ground the match is played and at the close of play it must be returned to to the players.
+The circumference of the ball shall not be more than 28 in, and not less than 27 in.
 The weight of the ball at the start of the game shall not be more than 16 oz. nor less than 14 oz.
-The pressure shall be equal to 0.6-0.7 atmosphere, which equals 9.0-10.5 lb./sq.in. (= 600-700 gr/cm2) at sea level.
+The pressure shall be equal to atmosphere, which equals 0.6-0.7 9.0-10.5 lb./sq.in. (= 600-700 gr/cm) at sea level.
 The ball shall not be changed during the game unless authorised by the Referee.

+construction which might prove dangerous

+the Referee.

-- (1) The ball used in any match shall be considered the property of the Association or Club on whose ground the match is played, and at the close of play it must be returned to the Referee. - (2) The International Board, from time to time, shall decide what constitutes approved materials.
+(2) The International Board, from time to time, shall decide what constitutes approved materials.
 Any approved material shall be certified as such by the International Board.
-(3) The Board has approved these equi- - valents of the weights specified in the Law: 14 to 16 ounces = 396 to 453 grammes. - (4) If the ball bursts or becomes deflated during the course of a match, the game shall be stopped and restarted by dropping the new ball at the place where the first ball became defective. - (5) If this happens during a stoppage of the game (place-kick, goal-kick, corner-kick, free-kick, penalty-kick or throw-in) the game shall be restarted accordingly.
+(3) The Board has approved these equivalents of the weights specified in the Law: 14 to 16 ounces = 396 to 453 grammes.

+(4) If the ball bursts or becomes deflated during the course of a match, the game shall be stopped and restarted by dropping the new ball at the place where the first ball became defective.

+(5) If this happens during a stoppage of the game (place-kick, goal-kick, corner-kick, free-kick, penalty-kick or throw-in) the game shall be restarted accordingly.